Tsinna

 Ciradår’s frill pricked up.
 “Over a hundred thousand years of history, packed into one little temple on this largely forgettable rock of an island?”

 “And why not?
-The temple at Vek Ålna is just as old.”
+The temple at Vek Ålna is even older.”

 “Hmm.
 I suppose.”
 Then he laid eyes on Tårik.
 “And you, youngling, you’ve been to this place before?”

 Tårik bristled.
 “I’m fifty-four, my lord.
-But, yes—my parents attended Adya Tårann’s marriage to Adya Melissår, and I was privileged to go along.”
+But yes—my parents attended Adya Tårann’s marriage to Adya Melissår, and I was privileged to go along.
+Plus, a number of other trips besides.”

 Ciradår snorted.
 “Still so very young.”